|

 And, of course, the Staffordshire History

-1984 and its Editor, Dudley Fowkes (retired County Archivist) is still at
+1984 and its Editor, Dudley Fowkes (retired County Archivist), edited the

 researchers with an outlet for the product of their labours.